oneminch/oneminch/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=oneminch&style=flat&color=edae49)

-## About Me

-Hello, my name is Dawit.
+> Hello, my name is Dawit.
 I am a software engineer and frontend web developer.
 I'm a recent Computer Science graduate from Tennessee Tech University.
 I'm passionate about learning and building for the open web.
 I am currently seeking for opportunities to apply my broad technical knowledge of web and software development, adaptability, and creative programming skills to make an impact.

 Feel free to explore and connect...